Markets, gelato and medieval history: essential sights of Florence with LivItaly Tours

 Here’s a video summing up our long weekend in Tuscany including our tours with LivItaly who I have to thank for opening my eyes to even more of Florence’s history and charm.

 Here’s what some of my blogging colleagues thought of their LivItaly Tours experiences:

 Travel Loving Family – Child-friendly tours in Florence, Italy: gelato-making, treasure hunts & rafting

 Flying with a Baby – LivItaly Tours – Florence with kids

-Disclosure: I was in a group of 13 travel bloggers invited to experience Florence with LivItaly Tours’ in exchange for an honest review on my blog.
+Disclosure: I was in a group of 13 travel bloggers invited to experience Florence for free with LivItaly Tours’ in exchange for an honest review on my blog.
 All opinions re my own.

 Pin for later